rhertogh/yii2-oauth2-server/docs/guide/start-redirect-uris.md

 * Nested environment variables are also supported, e.g. `MY_APPLICATION_DOMAIN` inside `MY_REDIRECT_URIS`:

-  > Note: To enable nested parsing set `clientRedirectUriEnvVarConfig.parseNested` to `true`.
+  > Note: To enable nested parsing set `clientRedirectUrisEnvVarConfig.parseNested` to `true`.

   ```php
   // This would normally most likely not done in your code, but by the environment (e.g. Nginx, Apache, Docker, etc)